metno/S-ENDA-documentation/source/frost.rst

    Are there specific choices that has been made which sets important limitations to the system?
    Current dependencies: list of other systems (internal/external) currently connected to this system

-* Data and queries are currently managed through the kvalobs system
-* In the future frost will fetch data from ODA

 * The Frost API is primarily for developers who need to develop scripts or applications that access MET Norway's archive of historical weather and climate data.
-* Dependecy ST-INFOSYS, ODA
+* Dependecies: ST-INFOSYS and KDVH.
+In the future frost will replace KDVH with ODA.